hoppinger/react-typescript-fluent-starterkit/src/guidelines.md

 ## General hygiene conventions
-We use `camelCase` for values and functions.

-We use `PascalCase` for types and components.

-We use `camelCase` for generic type parameters.

-We use long and expressive names for everything.
-Expressive names contain for example both target and action (`productsUpdaters` is the object with all the updaters for the products widget(s)).

-We prefer very short functions and one\-liners.
-Lambdas functions are preferred over long functions.

-We compile with the strictes TypeScript options possible.
+We compile with the strictest TypeScript options possible.

 We split out TypeScript projects in sub\-projects to speed compilation times up.